scantist/user-docs/docs/en-US/Create-and-Manage-Project/Add-SCM-Repositories.md

 # {{ $frontmatter.title }}

 > Creating a new project with your SCM allows you to benefit from greater accuracy in results compared to uploading source code directly.
-You can view your repositories in {{companyConfig.COMPANY_NAME}} when you link {{companyConfig.COMPANY_NAME}} with your SCM accounts.
+You can view your repositories in {{companyConfig.APP_NAME}} when you link {{companyConfig.APP_NAME}} with your SCM accounts.

 ## Create a new project with your SCM

 <hr class="thick" />

 ::: warning Note:
-Make sure your {{companyConfig.COMPANY_NAME}} account is integrated with your SCM account.
+Make sure your {{companyConfig.APP_NAME}} account is integrated with your SCM account.
 Learn more on SCM integration here: [SCM Integration](../Get-Started/SCM-Integration.md)
 :::

 1. Click on the **"Projects"** page on the navigation bar